 Your next steps for Jira automation

-A Jira chatbot is a fantastic tool for cutting down on manual work and freeing up your team for more important projects.
-Jira's native virtual agent is a decent starting point if you're deep in the Atlassian world, but its limits on knowledge sources, unpredictable pricing, and lack of a simulation feature mean many teams will get more out of a flexible third-party platform.
+A Jira chatbot is a fantastic tool for managing routine tasks and freeing up your team for more strategic projects.
+Jira's native virtual agent is a robust and reliable starting point for teams invested in the Atlassian world.
+For those with diverse knowledge sources and specific integration needs, a flexible third-party platform can be an excellent way to complement your existing Jira setup.

-The trick is to find a tool that connects to all your tools, gives you clear control over its actions, and lets you prove its value with your own data before you commit.
+The key is to find a tool that connects to all your platforms, gives you clear control over its actions, and lets you see its value with your own data.

-Don't let your team keep drowning in repetitive tickets.
-Try eesel AI for free and see how you can automate your Jira workflows in just a few minutes.
-Run a simulation on your own data and see what your team’s true automation potential is today.
+Ready to see how you can further automate your Jira workflows?
+Try eesel AI for free and run a simulation on your own data to see your true automation potential today.

 Frequently asked questions